Quantum Machine Learning Tensor Network States

 \section{Introduction}

 Tensor network methods provide the contemporary state-of-the-art in the classical simulation of quantum systems.
-A range of numerical and analytical tools have now emerged, including tensor network algorithms to simulate quantum systems classically as well as powerful insights related to the area law \cite{2017arXiv170301302B, 2014AnPhy.349..117O, Vidal2010, MPSreview08, TNSreview09, 2011AnPhy.326...96S, 2014EPJB...87..280O,2013arXiv1308.3318E, 2011JSP...145..891E}.
+A range of numerical and analytical tools have now emerged, including tensor network algorithms to simulate quantum systems classically---these algorithms are based in part on powerful insights related to the area law \cite{2017arXiv170301302B, 2014AnPhy.349..117O, Vidal2010, MPSreview08, TNSreview09, 2011AnPhy.326...96S, 2014EPJB...87..280O,2013arXiv1308.3318E, 2011JSP...145..891E}.
 The area law places bounds on quantum entanglement that a many-body system can generate, which translates directly to the amount of memory required to store a given quantum state, see e.g.~\cite{2013arXiv1308.3318E}.

-The leading classical methods to simulate random circuits for quantum supremacy demonstrations are also based on tensor network contractions.
+The leading classical methods to simulate random circuits for quantum computational supremacy demonstrations are also based on tensor network contractions.
 Additionally, classical machine learning has been merged with matrix product states and other tensor network methods \cite{MAL-059, MAL-067, 1751-8121-51-13-135301, Huggins_2019,2017arXiv171004833L}.
 How might quantum computers accelerate tensor network algorithms?

-Although tensor network tools have traditionally been developed to simulate quantum systems classically, we propose a quantum algorithm to approximate an eigenvector of a unitary matrix with bound rank tensor network states.
-The algorithm is general in that it works given only black-box access to a unitary matrix.
+Although tensor network tools have traditionally been developed to simulate quantum systems classically, we propose a quantum algorithm to approximate an eigenvector of a unitary matrix with bounded rank tensor network states.
+The algorithm works given only black-box access to a unitary matrix.
 In general, tensor network contraction can simulate any quantum computation.

 We focus on 1D chains of tensors (matrix product states) due to some associated analytical simplifications: indeed, matrix product states can be approximated classically which offers an attractive gold standard to compare the quantum algorithm against.
 The general framework we develop applies equally well to 2D and e.g.~sparse networks (projected entangled pair states, etc.).
 However, an early merger between these topics is better situated to focus on 1D.

 Even in 1D, tensor networks offer certain insights into quantum algorithms.
 For example, the maximal degree of entanglement can often be bounded in the description of tensor network state itself.